CottaCush/data-structures-algorithms/README.md

 ## Question Creation

+You may drop questions from any website including but not limited to [Leetcode](https://leetcode.com/), [HackerRank](https://www.hackerrank.com/) and [Codility](https://www.codility.com//).
 To create a question eligible for submissions, follow the following steps.

 ### Leetcode Problems

 - Navigate to the leetcode directory from the root of the repository
+- Create and Navigate to the folder that corresponds to the topic you are dropping questions for.
+E.g. `Linked Lists`, `String Matching and Parsing`.
-- Create the folder that corresponds to the name of the question.
+- Create and navigate to the folder that corresponds to the name of the question.
 This can be gotten from the url to the question.
-E.g. if the url to the question is `https://leetcode.com/problems/merge-sorted-array/`, the name should be `merge-sorted-array`
+E.g. if the url to the question is `https://leetcode.com/problems/merge-sorted-array/`, the name should be `merge-sorted-array`.
+Submissions to the question would be made to this folder.
 - Create a `link.txt` file that contains the url to the question.

 ### HackerRank Problems